WVIJ

 WVIJ (91.7 FM) is a non-commercial radio station licensed to Port Charlotte, Florida.
-It simulcasts an oldies format with WSRQ Sarasota and WSRQ-FM Zolfo Springs.
-It is owned by the Lake Erie College of Osteopathic Medicine, Inc.
+It simulcasts an oldies format with WSRQ in Sarasota and WSRQ-FM in Zolfo Springs.
+WVIJ is owned by the Lake Erie College of Osteopathic Medicine, Inc.

 WVIJ is a Class C3 FM station.
 It has an effective radiated power of 9,000 watts.
 The transmitter is off Sherwood Road at Gray Avenue in Port Charlotte.